enplug-tjokiel/jira-extract-issue-keys/README.md

 ## Requirements

 Issue keys must use capital letters and must have a dash ('-') between the letters and digits.
 There should be no spaces between the characters of an issue key.
+Each issue key has to be between square brackets.

-Example: `EXAMPLE-123 TH-1S 1s a commit-1` the only issue key is EXAMPLE-123
+Example: `[EXAMPLE-123] EXAMPLE-248 TH-1S 1s a commit-1` the only issue key is EXAMPLE-123

 ## Action Specifications